 #5 Log into your Cpanel account and copy the domain related emails from the old Cpanel server to your home computer – but do not copy them to the Hestia server (We will set up a new Hestia domain related email account).

-#6 Copy the files from the Cpanel server to your home computer.
+#6 Copy the files as a single zipped folder from the Cpanel server to your home computer.

-#7 Copy the database from the Cpanel server to your home computer.
+#7 Copy the database as a single file from the Cpanel server to your home computer.

 #8 Log into your Hestia Admin Control panel and create a new user.
 Then log into the new user panel and create a new website with the same domain name as your existing Cpanel website.
-Check the email box if you want email but do not check the DNS box.
+Check the email box if you want email and also check the DNS box.

-#9 Copy the files from your home computer to the new Hestia website.
+#9 Copy the files from your home computer to the new Hestia website root folder using the Hestia File Manager.

-#10 Copy the database from your home computer to the new Hestia website.
+#10 Copy the database from your home computer to the new Hestia website using the Hestia Database tool.

 #11 Create new DNS records using the Canhost DNS Manager to point the domain name to the new Hestia VPS IP address.